syrenavo28/exception-message-report/README.md

 >
 > **Confidentiality Notice**
 >
 > All datasets, screenshots, material numbers, supplier names, purchase orders, and business records shown in this repository have been **anonymized, modified, or synthetically generated** for demonstration purposes.
-No confidential or proprietary information from **Phillips & Temro Industries** is included.
+No confidential or proprietary information is included.

 ---